About & Writers’ FAQ

 I was never notified about your last party, and heard you have really good events.
 What gives, man?

-Sign up for our newsletter and you’ll hear about all the parties, contests, special projects, and our favorite stories from the site.
+Sign up for our newsletter and you’ll hear about all the parties, contests, special projects, and new stories from the site.
 You can join the newsletter when you first register for SMITH, or by submitting your email in the top righthand corner of the homepage at smithmag.net.
+Into social media?
+Become a fan of SMITH on Facebook for updates about new projects, contests, and events.
+And follow us on Twitter to receive a Six-Word Memoir each day.

 As you can see, SMITH is an online magazine.
 In the future, you may be able to take a version of SMITH to the beach and the bathroom.
-However, we’re currently focusing on SMITH online, as well as putting out books, such as Shooting War (Grand Central Publishing) NOT QUITE WHAT I WAS PLANNING: Six-Word Memoirs By Writers Famous & Obscure (Harper Perennial).
-Click here if you’re the type of person who would get a kick out of reading about SMITH Mag’s journey from print prototype (one designed by magazine legend Robert Priest) to happily humming web site that grows in stories and readers each and every day.
+However, we’re currently focusing on SMITH online, as well as putting out books.
+Click here if you’re the type of person who would get a kick out of reading about SMITH’s journey from print prototype (one designed by magazine legend Robert Priest) to happily humming community that grows in stories and readers each and every day.

 We thought you might ask.
 SMITH is the most popular surname in America.
 It represents us all, each of us living our extraordinary lives—day by day, story by story.
 For more on how, who, and why SMITH co-founder Larry Smith called this place SMITH, read this short piece on The Personality Project blog.